nprapps/interactive-template/readme.md

 What else does it do?
 ---------------------

 The default Grunt task built into the template will run all the build processes, start the dev server, and set up watches for the various source files.
-But of course, these are provided as separate Grunt tasks, alongside some tasks that do not run as a part of the normal build.
+Of course, you can also run these as individual tasks, including some tasks that do not run as a part of the normal build.

 * `template` - Load CSV files and process HTML templates
 * `less` - Compile LESS files into CSS
 * `amd` - Compile JS into the app.js file
 * `publish` - Push files to S3 or other endpoints
 * `connect` - Start the dev server
-* `static` - Run all dev tasks, but do not start the watches or dev server
+* `static` - Run all generation tasks, but do not start the watches or dev server

 The publish task deserves a little more attention.
 When you run `grunt publish`, it will load your AWS credentials from `auth.json`, as well as the bucket configuration from `project.json`, then push the contents of the `build` folder up to the stage bucket.
 If you want to publish to live, you should run `grunt publish:live`.
 Make sure your files have been rebuilt first, either by running the default task or by running the `static` task (`grunt static publish` will take care of this).